Audit Quality and Auditor Selection

 DOL Enforcement of Plan Audit Requirement

 In recent years, the DOL EBSA has significantly stepped up its enforcement of the audit requirement for employee benefit plans.
-The DOL has the right to assess penalties of up to over $2,000 per day, without limit, on plan administrators for deficient filings.
+The DOL has the right to assess penalties on plan administrators for deficient filings.
 Because an incomplete, inadequate, or untimely audit report may result in penalties being assessed against you as the plans administrator, selection of an experienced and reliable auditor is very important.

 DOL Guidance on Selecting a Plan Auditor